-Join George Maestri for an in-depth discussion in this video Adjusting keys in the Dopesheet, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Adjusting keys in the Dopesheet, part of Learning MotionBuilder.

 - Once you've set your keys, you may need to adjust them.…There are a number of ways to do…that in MotionBuilder, so here we have…a car, and it's animating, basically…taking a couple of right turns here.…So, if I select the car, you'll see I have…all of these keys on the timeline.…If I want, I can animate directly on the timeline.…So if I select translation and rotation,…you'll see that I have all of these keys.…Like I've said before, you can actually…take any one of these keys and just select it…by left clicking on it and dragging it to change it,…so if I were to, for example, move this key here,…you'll see that I am actually changing…the position of the car.…

 As we've seen before, if you switch between…T, R, and S, some keys may disappear.…For example, that one key I had selected,…this one here, is only a translation key.…You can see that when I click on R, it goes away,…so I only am translating on that particular key,…and turn this back to TR.…Another thing we can do, is we…can highlight keys and marquee select them.…

 - Creating hierarchies of objects in MotionBuilder

 - Animating with keys